minisbett/osu-sharp/README.md

 > You can also write your own access token provider by inheriting `IOsuAccessTokenProvider`.

 ### ⚙️ Using osu.NET with the .NET Generic Host
-The API wrapper provides an extension method for registering the `OsuApiClient`.
-It is registered as a scoped service, and the access tokens are provided via a singleton `IOsuAccessTokenProvider`.
+The API wrapper provides extension methods for registering the `OsuApiClient` as a scoped service.
+The access tokens are provided via an `IOsuAccessTokenProvider` instance provided on service registration.
 Optionally, the API client can be configured.

-Here is an example on how to register an `OsuApiClient`:
+Example:
 ```cs
 IHost host = Host.CreateDefaultBuilder(args)
     .ConfigureLogging(logging =>